kasimok/Python-macOS/README.md

-# Python-iOS
+# Python-macOS

-This swift package enables you to use python modules in your iOS apps.
+This swift package enables you to use python modules in your macOS apps.
+Inspired by [Python-iOS](https://github.com/kewlbear/Python-iOS.git)

 ## Installation

 ```
-.package(url: "https://github.com/kewlbear/Python-iOS.git", .branch("kivy-ios"))
+.package(url: "https://github.com/kasimok/Python-macOS.git", .branch("main"))
 ```

 ## Usage